Are Poll Workers Paid?

 Poll Workers must be 16 years or older and be pre-registered (age 16 or 17) or registered to vote in Palm Beach County.
 Fla.
 Stat.
 102.012(2).

-*Note: Attendance at an Orientation Session does not guarantee that you will work as a Poll Worker.
-It does however, place you in the prospective Poll Worker group to be considered for future elections.
+*Note: Attendance at a Training Session does not guarantee that you will work as a Poll Worker.
+It does, however, place you in the prospective Poll Worker group to be considered for future elections.
 If you retired from an FRS employer less than one year ago, working as a Poll Worker may jeopardize your FRS pension.
 Contact the Florida Retirement System at 1-866-446-9377 to verify how working as Poll Worker will affect your FRS benefits.